isomerpages/moe-necrg/_assembly-programmes/National Heritage Board/Monuments to our History Assembly Talks.md

 **Learning Objectives**

-Students will be introduced to relevant National Monuments associated to the commemorative days and gain a better understanding of the significance of these commemorative days through built heritage.
+Students will be introduced to relevant National Monuments and gain a better understanding of the importance of these commemorative days through built heritage.

 **Target Audience**: Primary 1- P6 students, Secondary 1- 2 students